xiaosu-zhu/McQuic/README.md

 For more information such as building toolchains, please refer to [their repository](https://github.com/NVIDIA/apex).

+# Reference Models
+We've released a bunch of pretrained models targeting various BPPs (bits per pixel).
+You could fetch them by specifying `-q [1~12]`.
+Following is the pretrained model list:

+***TBA***

 # Train a New Model
-To train models, here are minimal and recommend system requirements.
+To train models, here are minimal and recommended system requirements.

 ## Requirements
 * Minimal